lothronx/cm2005-trade-visualization/report.md

 ## TASK 2: Visualize the data in a candlestick chart

 For task 2, my goal is to visualize the previously computed trading data in a candlestick chart.
 To do so, I added a new public method `printCandlestickChart` to the `Candlesticks` class.
-This method is then called in the `printCandlesticks` function within the `MerkelMain` class.

 Considering that text is displayed row by row in the console, we can break down a candlestick chart into three sections: the header at the top, the main plot (featuring y-axis labels on the left and the candlesticks on the right), and the x-axis labels situated at the bottom.